Supporting information

 There is a limit on the inputs that you can make to pension schemes before you are liable to an Annual Allowance tax charge.

 An input is calculated by measuring the growth in your accrued benefits at the beginning of the Pension Input Period (PIP) compared with the accrued benefits at the end of the PIP.
-The PIP for the Teachers’ Pension Scheme is, from 2015 / 2016, aligned with the tax year: 6 April – 5 April.
+The PIP for the Teachers’ Pension Scheme was aligned, from 2015/2016, aligned with the tax year: 6 April – 5 April.
+As of 6 April 2023, the Annual Allowance is £60,000.

 If you have purchased any Additional Pension in the year, this will also need to be included in the calculation to determine the growth of benefits during the PIP.